GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 // Number of microphones
 // Directionality / Pattern
 Each microphone's _polar pattern_ also stands out as an essential characteristic of the array.
-This property describes which incoming capture directions will be amplified or dampened by the sensor.
+This property describes which incoming capture directions are amplified or dampened by the sensor.
 Each use of a microphone can benefit from appropriate directionality.
 For instance, when recording a singer or speaker's voice, one can afford to point the receiver towards the source and have it ignore the unwanted sounds coming from other directions.